-Being dropped by your insurance company can be frustrating.
-Learn how to find a new policy and potentially save money.
+Being dropped by your home insurance company can be frustrating.
+Learn how to find a new policy quickly and easily.

 Receiving a notice of cancellation or non-renewal from your insurance company can be an unpleasant surprise.
 Home insurance cancellation can be frustrating, as finding a new policy after being dropped can sometimes be a challenge.

 Because homeowners insurance is typically required by your mortgage lender, it’s imperative to find a new insurance policy in order to protect your investment and satisfy your lender’s requirements.
 Read on to discover why insurance companies drop policyholders, as well as how to get a home insurance policy after you’ve been dropped.

 An insurance policy cancellation and a non-renewal each signify a break between you and your insurer, but they occur for different reasons.
 Let's explore each term and understand what may lead to policy cancellations and non-renewals.

 Technically, a homeowners insurance company can cancel your policy for any reason within 60 days of the policy's inception.
 Once your policy has been active for more than 60 days, a cancellation usually only happens in one of two circumstances: non-payment of premiums or a breach of policy terms